Go to a pub, grab a drink, and join a discussion about science.

-In a pub are four discussion groups at different tables.
-For each group there is an expert, referential a professor, with each another perception and opinion on the main topic of the evening.
-At the beginning of the evening, the moderator will introduce each professor and their contentious question/thesis and the guests can choose their table they want to sit first at.
-The guest can now ask questions and discuss the point of view of the professor.
-During this, they can drink like at a normal evening in a pub.
-If the discussion will escalate or nobody knows what to say anymore, there is a neutral person to manage the situation at each table.
-After 20 minutes, the moderator will sound a bell to signal that the guest need to move to the next table.
-The rotation will conduct clockwise and the experts are not moving from their table.
-After four round, the moderator will do a conclusion of the evening.
+During this, they can drink and act just like regular people having a normal evening in a pub.
+If the discussion escalates or nobody knows what to say anymore, there is a facilitator present to manage the situation at each table.
+After 20 minutes, the moderator will sound a bell to signal that the participants need to move to the next table.
+This rotation will occur clockwise, and the experts do not move from their table, only the audience members.

-The situation and atmosphere is mellow and not as formal as at a presentation – All participants and professors are at eye level with each other – The participants are more likely to discuss freely in a small group and in an atmosphere of a pub – It is more seen as a fun evening to discuss a main topic from different point of views than a science event
+At events such as this, the atmosphere is mellow and not as formal as at a presentation or a lecture.
+All participants and experts are at eye level with one another, and participants are more likely to discuss their opinions freely within a small group and outside of a formal setting.
+It is seen more as a fun evening, where you can chat with different people, with various points of view on the subject at hand.

-- Define a main topic – find 3-4 professor with different thesis about the topic
+- Define the main topic – find 3-4 professors or experts with different points of view on the topic

-- agree on a moderator for the night – agree on a sound signal for the moving of the participations
+- Agree on a moderator for the night – agree on a sound signal for when the audience members need to switch tables.

-- prepare the tables and drinks for the professors
+- Prepare the tables and drinks for the experts